AmanPandey6263/AmanPandey6263/README.md

 <!-- ONE-LINER -->
 <p align="center">
   <b>Data Science BS @ IIT Madras · Web Apps · Data & Backend</b><br/>
-  Building a new web application every week and evolving the best ones into production‑grade projects.
+  Building a new web application every month and evolving the best ones into production‑grade projects.
 </p>

 ---

 ## Now

-- Designing and coding at least one web app every week (idea → prototype → commit).
+- Designing and coding at least one web app every month (idea → prototype → commit).
 - Practicing clean architecture: routes, auth, database relationships, and documentation.
 - Preparing a set of 4–5 apps to push to an “extraordinary” level with real users and real data.